CrystalTechSAS/jcrystal_documentation/frontend/angular/setup.md

     Learn more about the anatomy of the generated code [here](anatomy.md).

+    Additionally, we suggest that you use a code editor that has auto-completion capabilities and helps you check the signature of a method easily.

 ## What's next
 After you have set up your Angular client, you are ready to use the generated code.